Editor’s note: This article was originally published in March 2018 and updated in September 2022

 To keep things dry in your daypack, and for your rubbish.

 Just in case you have a snoring tent mate.

 - A Spanish phrasebook

 Inspired?
-Book a spot on a small group tour on the Classic Inca Trail or Inca Quarry Trail to Machu Picchu now!
+Book a spot on our Classic Inca Trail or Inca Quarry Trail to Machu Picchu.